bfix/gnunet-docker/README.md

 SPDX-License-Identifier: AGPL3.0-or-later

-## "GNUnet build" image (~1.6GB)
+## "GNUnet deploy" image (~800MB)

-The "build" image is used to compile GNUnet (core and Gtk) from source code that is pulled from the official GNUnet Git repository (https://gnunet.org/git/).
+The deploy image is build in a multi-stage build from `Dockerfile`:

-The compiled binaries (programs and libraries) are packaged into a tar.gz; the archive will later be used to install GNUnet into the "run" image.
+The "builder" stage is used to compile GNUnet (core and Gtk) from source code that is pulled from the official GNUnet Git repository (https://gnunet.org/git/).

-The corresponding Dockerfile (`Dockerfile.build`) is compiled into an image using the `mk_build` script.
-The archive `gnunet-bin.tar.gz` with the compiled binaries is put into the current directory after the build is complete.
+The compiled binaries (programs and libraries) are packaged into a tar.gz; the archive will later be used to install GNUnet into the deployment image.

 The Dockerfile specifies the Git revision/tag of the GNUnet repository to be build (`ENV GNUNET_VERSION v0.11.0`) and needs be be changed if you want